gazay/share_some_love/LOVE_by_gem.md

 ```

-#### Thank you all, guys and girls who made my life easier and help me to enjoy make my project more and more!
+#### That’s… gorgeous!
+I’d love to thank you from the bottom of my heart!